 Pro Tip: avoid cooking high acidic foods, such as tomato sauce, in cast iron skillets.

-Pros: Glass is another great alternative to non-stick coated cookware as it does not release chemicals, doesn’t hold on or absorb flavors, and is easy to clean (dishwasher safe).
+Pros: Glass is another safe non-stick coated cookware alternative as it does not release chemicals, doesn’t hold on or absorb flavors, and is easy to clean (dishwasher safe).

 Cons: It’s not non-stick, so make sure to use plenty of oil when cooking.
 And, of course, if not cared for properly glass can easily break.

 Pros: Stainless steel is scratch-resistant, non-toxic, long-lasting, and extremely durable.

 Cons: The downside to stainless steel is that it is not non-stick so requires a bit of extra oil to avoid food sticking in the pan.
 Also, if your stainless steel cookware starts to corrode, it’s best to replace it or avoid cooking with it.
 You can read more about the pros and cons of stainless steel here)

 Pro Tip: When purchasing stainless steel, make sure you’re buying food-grade stainless steel as this type tends to contain less nickel and/or chromium, which have the potential to leach into food.
 If you have a sensitivity to nickel you should avoid cooking with stainless steel.

 Pros: Ceramic is a great alternative to conventional non-stick cookware as it too is non-stick, easy to clean, and cooks food easily.

 Cons: The downside is that ceramic cookware is best used only at low or medium heat, overheating can wear away the non-stick coating.
 And similar to conventional non-stick pans, non-stick ceramic are not metal utensil safe (best to stick with wooden utensils when cooking).